LogoLogo

 We continuously index all tweets from a core group of Twitter users that are relevant political candidates, commentators, activists, fact checkers, or journalists.
 This is our least comprehensive dataset and is subject a multitude of potential misattribution and latency issues, so it should be used for exploratory purposes only.

 Our data pipeline is open source!
-See the Data repository on GitHub for details on how we are ingesting and processing each data source.
+See the repository on GitHub for details on how we are ingesting and processing each data source.